How to force restart the iPhone 8 and iPhone 8 Plus

-Up until the iPhone 7 ($720.00 at Amazon Marketplace) and 7 Plus ($785.70 at Amazon Marketplace), you could hold the wake/lock (or "side" button) and the home button at the same time until the Apple logo appeared.
+Up until the iPhone 7 ($849.00 at Apple) and 7 Plus ($1,049.00 at Apple), you could hold the wake/lock (or "side" button) and the home button at the same time until the Apple logo appeared.
 That process changed with the iPhone 7 lineup, when you had to hold the wake/lock and volume down buttons to complete the process.

 If you try the same thing on the iPhone 8 or 8 Plus, however, you'll quickly learn that's how the Emergency SOS feature is triggered.
 Depending on your settings, your phone may end up playing a loud alarm and calling emergency services when all you wanted to do was restart your device.